willdurand/willdurand.github.io/_posts/2020-09-22-feature-flags-in-real-life.md

 ![Screenshot of the amo-info Firefox extension](/images/posts/2020/09/amo-info.png)

 That's it for today :-) Are you using feature toggles too?
-I'd be interested in knowing how you manage them and what you do differently than than we do.
+I'd be interested in knowing how you manage them and what you do differently than us.
 Don't hesitate to get in touch!